donkirkby/live-py-plugin/CONTRIBUTING.md

 ## Browser Development
 The browser version uses the [Pyodide] project to run Python code in the browser.

+The web site uses the [Bulma Clean theme], which is based on [Bulma].
+The [Bulma colours] can be particularly helpful to learn about.

 ### Updating and Testing
 To deploy the latest version to the web site, you'll need the `space-tracer` package distribution files, so follow those instructions at least as far as